MicrosoftDocs/win32/desktop-src/oe/oe-mimeolegetpropw.md

 ---
 title: MimeOleGetPropW function
 description: Do not use.
-Gets the Unicode value of the specified property. ms.assetid: 'db2d848e-c753-480c-91a5-eb04d8321a31'
+Gets the Unicode value of the specified property. ms.assetid: db2d848e-c753-480c-91a5-eb04d8321a31
+keywords:
-keywords: ["MimeOleGetPropW function Windows Mail (formerly Outlook Express)"]
+- MimeOleGetPropW function Windows Mail (formerly Outlook Express)
 topic_type:
 - apiref
 api_name: